craiglp/agon-life/README.md

 https://worldofspectrum.org/forums/discussion/39632/cmwc-random-number-generator-for-z80

  Game of Life is a cellular automation simulation.
-Each cell evolves based on the number of cells that surround it.
+Each cell evolves based on the number of cells that surround it, it's neighborhood.

  The Conway Game of Life cell rules are:

     * Any live cell with two or three live neighbours survives.
     * Any dead cell with three live neighbours becomes a live cell.
     * All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

+These rules can be written in a form, S/B. Where S is the counts of surrounding neighbors necessary for a cell to survive, and B is the counts of alive neighbors necessary for a cell to be born.
+Using this notation Conway's Life rule is 23/3

+There are a number of other rulesets that define other members of the "Life" family of cellular automata.

 Calcuation for next cells are done from memory starting at _MATRIX_START.
 Current Base is what is displayed